Application Narrative for Comprehensive State Literacy Development Grant (June 2020)

 Each Spring a team of stakeholders convenes to revise the district Local Literacy Plan to improve literacy instruction and student achievement district-wide.

 Slide Presentation to KCS Board of Education June 15, 2021

-The Local Literacy Plan describes how the district will accomplish these five interrelated goals:
+The Local Literacy Plan describes how the district will accomplish these four interrelated goals:

 Develop a systemic structure that supports shared analysis, decision-making, and leadership (at each level as well as vertically) to facilitate meaningful discourse regarding data sources and their use, curriculum and instruction alignment, selection of evidence-based instructional resources, strategies, and interventions, and mechanisms for monitoring a Local Literacy Plan.

 Universally implement an evidence-based core language and literacy plan that incorporates the Simple View of Reading and the Simple View of Adolescent Reading as a foundation for interventions within a multi-tiered system of support.

 Identify systematic and explicit evidence-based interventions to embed into a multi-tiered system of supports that align with core instruction and reflect student needs, and ensure they are implemented with fidelity.